dymmond/asyncz/docs/sponsorship.md

-You can become a [**Special One**](https://github.com/sponsors/tarsil/sponsorships?sponsor=tarsil&tier_id=230059&preview=false) or a [**Legend**](https://github.com/sponsors/tarsil/sponsorships?sponsor=tarsil&tier_id=230042&preview=false) sponsor for Esmerald and Asyncz.
+You can become a [**Special One**](https://github.com/sponsors/tarsil/sponsorships?sponsor=tarsil&tier_id=230059&preview=false) or a [**Legend**](https://github.com/sponsors/tarsil/sponsorships?sponsor=tarsil&tier_id=230042&preview=false) sponsor for Ravyn and Asyncz.